barberub/CS2520_gui_TeamProject/README.md

 - Caesar Cipher (Basic alphabetic shift)
 - Substitution Cipher (Basic alphabetic substitution)
 - Vigenere Cipher (Basic alphabetic shift based off of a keyword)

+## Files:
+ - CS2520_Project.ui: a .ui file to be used by QtDesigner or other Designer files to assist in the UI creation process.
+ - encryption_gui.py: The main file to be ran.
+Contains all the UI code in python form.
+ - encryptionRSA.py: All methods, including testing, to deal with RSA encryption.
+ - encryptionSimple.py: Includes the methods for encrypting, decrypting, and testing Caesar Cipher, Substitution Cipher, and Vigenere Cipher.